photoprism/photoprism-docs/docs/getting-started/nas/synology.md

 !!! tldr "Troubleshooting"
     If your device runs out of memory, the index is frequently locked, or other system resources are running low:

-    - [ ] Try [reducing the number of workers](../config-options.md#index-workers) by setting `PHOTOPRISM_WORKERS` to a reasonably small value in `docker-compose.yml` (depending on the performance of the server)
+    - [ ] Try [reducing the number of workers](../config-options.md#index-workers) by setting `PHOTOPRISM_WORKERS` to a reasonably small value in `docker-compose.yml`, depending on the performance of your device
+    - [ ] Make sure [your server has at least 4 GB of swap space](docker.md#adding-swap) so that indexing doesn't cause restarts when memory usage spikes; RAW image conversion and video transcoding are especially demanding
     - [ ] If you are using SQLite, switch to MariaDB, which is [better optimized for high concurrency](../faq.md#should-i-use-sqlite-mariadb-or-mysql)
-    - [ ] As a measure of last resort, you may [disable using TensorFlow](../config-options.md#feature-flags) for image classification and facial recognition
+    - [ ] As a last measure, you can [disable the use of TensorFlow](../config-options.md#feature-flags) for image classification and facial recognition

     Other issues?
 Our [troubleshooting checklists](../troubleshooting/index.md) help you quickly diagnose and solve them.